 What is a meaningful watershed educational experience?
 It’s more than just a field trip; it’s an integrated approach to learning both in the classroom and out in the Chesapeake Bay watershed.

-80 percent of the goal was achieved during the 2009-2010 school year (based on 2008-2009 school year data), compared to 60 percent in 2006-2007.
-This MWEE index score is based on the average of the achievement of individual goals for elementary, middle and high school students:
+This indicator was last updated with data from the 2009-2010 school year.
+During this time, about 80 percent of the education goal was achieved.
+This score is based on the average of the achievement of the education goal for elementary, middle and high school students:

-The NOAA B-WET Program, with support from the Chesapeake Bay Trust and the Keith Campbell Foundation for the Environment, recently completed an intensive multi-year evaluation that shows that students are more knowledgeable about the watershed and more likely to take action to protect the Bay after participating in B-WET supported programs.
-The study also showed that B-WET trained teachers are more confident about and more likely to use field experiences to teach about the watershed.
+In 2007, the National Oceanic and Atmospheric Administration released the results of a multi-year evaluation of its Bay Watershed Education and Training (B-WET) grant program.
+The program has been cited by watershed jurisdictions as instrumental in increasing environmental literacy among students.
+Results of the evaluation showed that students were more knowledgeable about the watershed and more likely to take action to protect the Bay after participating in a B-WET-supported program.
+Results also showed that B-WET-trained teachers were more confident about and more likely to use field experiences to teach about the watershed.

 NOAA Chesapeake Bay Office